 Using The Cheerio Way, I've helped many children aged 4-5 years old learn to tie their shoes.
 It works better than the "Bunny loops" version that requires children to hold a knot with one hand and then pull a lace around that and through with the other hand by removing that part completely!

 Usually kids master the first step and get stuck, but with the Cheerio Method of tying shoes, they feel more comfortable moving to the second step since it's basically just a repeat!
 This method is also more accessible to kids with limb or finger differences that may struggle with manipulating objects using both hands.

 Again, this question doesn't have a solid answer.
 The best way to teach your child is the one that works for them.
 I would even try more than one method and see what clicks.

 There is the bunny loop method, which is actually how I was taught.
 The saying for tying your shoes with the bunny ears method goes like this:

 Meet Bunny Rabbit, pull and through.

-But in all seriousness, The Cheerio method of tying shoes is an excellent option to tie shoes, but that's just what it is, an option.
+But in all seriousness, the Cheerio method of tying shoes is an excellent option for kids, but that's just what it is, an option.
 Choose whatever works for you!